 They’ve also been on the receiving end of a steam move, indicating that on at least one occasion, sharp action was the cause of market-wide line movement.

 Sharp angle: Northern Illinois +10

-This line opened Utah -11 at Pinnacle, but has since been bet down to -10.
+This line opened Utah -11, but has since been bet down to -10.
 It’s certainly not the public causing that drop, however, as 77% are behind the Utes.

 Even though fewer than a quarter of bets are going NIU’s way, those bets have accounted for 36% of dollars wagered — and we know what that means.